 And If I am so wrong, friend and fellow believer, then am I not a false teacher?
 And shouldn't I be told of my sin and shown the ways I have gone wrong?
 Shouldn't it be pointed out how I have used Scripture out of context and twisted the meanings of our most beloved verses?
 It would be the loving thing to point it out to me.

 Believe me, no one 'gets away with it'.
 God is not mocked.
 God is just.
 He has also told me over and over (maybe He has told you also) that He is merciful and compassionate.
-May we at least attain to being like our Father.
+May we attain to being like our Father.
 He also told us He is making all things new.
 (Goodbye evil!)

 As I see it, the only ones getting away with anything are those who are rescued and get to participate in the Great Exchange, where Jesus dies in our place.